 Eviction doesn't happen immediately even if the court has given the Housing Executive a possession order.
 If you stay on after you have been told to leave the Housing Executive must follow special procedures before you have to leave.

 If you are evicted you may not be allowed to apply for Housing Executive or housing association accommodation for another two years.

-The Housing Executive may allow you to stay on in the accommodation.
+The Housing Executive may allow you to stay on in the accommodation but you will not be regarded as a Housing Executive "tenant".
 You will be given a use and occupation book.
-You will have less rights than a Housing Executive tenant.
+You won't have as many rights as a Housing Executive tenant.